TeamBlackwell/SyntheticDataGen/README.md

 Generates the following data:

 - 3D Wind flow field using Phiflow
-- 3D Urban Map using quadtrees for intersection
+- 3D Cityscape using quadtrees for intersection

 ### Usage